 - During the first six months after the student graduates or leaves school.

 By default, Direct Subsidized Loans are placed on a Standard Repayment Plan.
 This plan divides your federal student loans into fixed, equal payments over a 10-year term.
 But you can change your repayment plan for free at any time.

 Currently, the interest rate on Direct Subsidized Loans is 5.50 percent, and a small loan fee of 1.057 percent of your loan amount will be deducted before funds are disbursed.

 Eligible undergraduate, graduate and professional students have access to Direct Unsubsidized Loans.
 Direct Unsubsidized Loans are like Direct Subsidized Loans, but they don’t subsidize interest.

-The interest rate on Direct Unsubsidized Loans is 3.73 percent for undergraduate borrowers and 5.28 percent for graduate and professional borrowers.
-An origination fee applies prior to loan disbursal.
+The interest rate on Direct Unsubsidized Loans is 5.50 percent for undergraduate borrowers and 7.05 percent for graduate and professional borrowers.
+An origination fee of 1.057 percent applies before loan disbursal.